Igbo apprentice system: Evolution

-As more Europeans gained access into South-Eastern Nigeria which is populated by the Igbos, many new types of craftmanship were introduced as a result of the Industrial Revolution, such as Painting, Mechanic, Bicycle repairing, Driving, Printing, Sewing and others.
+As more Europeans gained access into South-Eastern Nigeria which is populated by the Igbos, many new types of craftmanship were introduced as a result of the Industrial Revolution, such as Painting, Automobile repair/Mechanic, Bicycle repairing, Driving, Printing, Sewing and others.
 This new job fields led to the collapse of family members monopoly on providing resources to apprenticeship, as choosing job outside the family enterprise expertise started to gain prominence.
-This borned the ‘Imu-Oru Aka’ (learning a craft or skill) distinction of the System and quickly followed by ‘Imu-Ahia’ (learning to trade) to trade in after-sales market of the new technologies introduced into their communities as a result of the industrial revolution and had become the dominant type of the Igbo entrepreneurship and apprenticeship system.
+This birthed the ‘Imu-Oru Aka’ (learning a craft or skill) distinction of the System and quickly followed by ‘Imu-Ahia’ (learning to trade) to trade in after-sales market of the new technologies introduced into their communities as a result of the industrial revolution and had become the dominant type of the Igbo entrepreneurship and apprenticeship system.

+Today, as among the learned and elites, the apprenticeship system has evolved to Industrial Training / Work Experience programmes (IT) in the form of Students Industrial Work Scheme (SIWES) which is recognised as a period of a students education where the student leaves regular academic activities temporarily for some specific number of months to practice in the field of his/her study in a company or organisation to learn entrepreneurship skills.
+The students are given log books to record their work experiences and are graded by their lectures on their return.
+The grades are added to their regular grades for the year.
+The students are most at times paid temporary salaries and appreciated by the company managers at the end of their work experience.